keneek/cooling-loads/README.md

 - Dark background with professional color scheme
 - Optimized for engineering workflows
 - Consistent branding colors

+## 👤 User Authentication Flow

+### New User Registration

+1. User clicks "Sign Up" in sidebar or when trying to save a project
+2. Enters username, email, and password
+3. AWS Cognito sends verification email
+4. User enters verification code to confirm account
+5. Account activated and ready to use

+### Existing User Sign In

+1. User clicks "Sign In" in sidebar
+2. Enters username and password
+3. AWS Cognito validates credentials
+4. User session established with access token
+5. Projects loaded automatically in sidebar

+### Guest Usage

+- Full cooling load calculator access without registration
+- Clean interface with no authentication prompts
+- Authentication only appears when trying to save projects

+## 💾 Project Management

+### Saving Projects

+- Authenticated users can save cooling load calculations
+- Projects stored with custom names and timestamps
+- Data includes all calculation parameters and results
+- Secure per-user isolation in DynamoDB

+### Loading Projects

+- Saved projects appear in sidebar for quick access
+- Click any project to instantly load calculation parameters
+- Projects persist across sessions and devices
+- JSON format for easy data export

 ## 📊 Data Sources